clarklindev/socketio-robertbunch/05-agarClone/start-to-final/README.md

         player = new Player(socket.id, playerConfig, playerData);
         players.push(player);

-        ackCallback(orbs); //send orbs array back as an acknowledgement function });
+        ackCallback({orbs, indexInPlayers:playersForUsers.length - 1}); //send obj back as an acknowledgement function
+    });

     socket.on('tock', (data)=>{

+        // a tock has been received before the player is setup.
+        //this is because client "tock" from setTimeout after disconnect if(!player.config){
+            return;
+        }
         speed = player.playerConfig.speed;
         const xV = player.playerConfig.xVector = data.xVector;   //vector from player to mouse
         const yV = player.playerConfig.yVector = data.yVector;   //vector from player to mouse